Your target net worth.

 A FIRE portfolio tracker turns your investments into the answer to a different question.
 Not "how much have I saved" but "how soon can I stop trading my time for a paycheck."
 Gentry takes your balances, your contributions, and your spending, then shows you the date your portfolio covers the rest of your life.

-Mint, Empower, and most spreadsheets show you net worth going up.
-Gentry shows you years coming down.
-The headline on every screen is your freedom date, and every contribution you log pulls that date closer.
+Mint, Empower, and most spreadsheets are built to tell you what you're worth today.
+Gentry is built around when you can stop working.
+Your freedom date is the headline on every screen, and every contribution you log pulls it closer.

 Yes, while we are in open beta.
 The whole product is free with no card, no ads, and no data resale.
 When 1.0 ships a small annual price starts for new accounts, and every beta user keeps it free for life.